Caramel Cake

-Made with a light, fluffy from-scratch cake and homemade frosting, this Caramel Cake features a deep, rich caramel flavor in every bite.
-This layer cake is perfect for the fall season and holiday celebrations.
+I make this Caramel Cake with a light, fluffy from-scratch batter and my own homemade frosting, and I can’t get enough of its deep, rich caramel flavor in every bite.
+It’s my go-to cake for fall and the perfect sweet centerpiece for all my holiday celebrations.

 Easy Caramel Layer Cake Recipe